 Along with the rise of the food bloggers are contemporary food websites that feature the best gastronomic feasts in every corner of the world.
 These sites bring together great website design, easy to use interface, beautiful photography and appealing typeface to whet your appetite.

-If you’re looking to build your own food blog, be inspired by some of the most visually appetizing food sites today.
+If you’re looking to build your own food website, be inspired by some of the most visually appetizing food sites today.

 Put excellent, appetite-inducing photography and a typeface that makes you want to think of Grandma’s old recipe cards and you get Granny’s Secret, a company specializing in artisanal jams and juices.
 The website itself is a visual feast with its great photography.
 Food products are set against a dark background to bring the focus on their yummy goodness.
 The choice of serif-type font on this food website is reminiscent of old-school cookbooks - an ode to the age-old tradition of canning that the company espouses.